iDPI-Umass/superFreq/src/lib/assets/text/updates.md

 ### May 19, 2025
 #### Updates
 - Bug report form is now a page on Freq instead of a Google Form
+- Added 'Notifications' tab to feed on your profile page

 ### May 14, 2025
 #### Updates